Tencent backs digital rights startup Pex in $57M round – TechCrunch

 “We designed all of our business around the idea that if we try to abuse the system, we lose, too,” he said.
 “We don’t make money [when someone] abuses the system, we only make money when everybody plays nice.”

-Turek also claimed that public domain and Creative Commons licenses are “first class citizens” on the platform, and that many of the rightsholders using the Attribution Engine don’t necessarily want monetary compensation: “A lot of people are happy to do this for recognition.
+Turek also claimed that public domain and Creative Commons licenses are “first-class citizens” on the platform, and that many of the rightsholders using the Attribution Engine don’t necessarily want monetary compensation: “A lot of people are happy to do this for recognition.
 We are social animals.”
 (Plus, recognition can lead to moneymaking opportunities.)

 Pex says the new funding will allow it to continue scaling the Attribution Engine.

-“I don’t believe investments are valdation,” Turek added.
+“I don’t believe investments are validation,” Turek added.
 “I believe they’re more obligation than validation, but they do prove you are directionally correct.”